electronstudio/pygame-zero-book/chapters/1_graphics.md

 \begin{aside}
 \label{}
 \heading{}
 \noindent Draw or download your own image to use instead of alien.
-You could use Microsoft Paint which comes with Windows but
-I recommend you download Krita from https://krita.org
 \end{aside}

 \newpage